cate-galata/thesis_project_mts/README.md

 - Researchy Questions: non-factoid, multi-perspective questions that require complex reasoning and information analysis to be solved.

 ## Contents
-src/: Contains the source code for the framework and algorithms. data/: Includes datasets used for training and testing. experiments/: Documentation and scripts for running experiments and analyzing results. docs/: Thesis documentation and supplementary materials.
+src/tot: Contains the source code for the framework and algorithms. data/: Includes datasets used for testing. prompts/: Includes prompts for the LLM. methods/: Includes the implementation classes for all datasets. scripts/: Scripts for running experiments and analyzing results. logs/: Documentation of results.

 ## Getting Started
 1. Set up OpenAI API key and add it in the place of 'PUT-YOUR-KEY-HERE' in the models.py file of the src/tot folder.